michaelisip/shakewell-coding-challenge/README.md

 ## About

-Coding challenge as part of my application for Senior PHP Developer (Laravel) for Shakewell Agency
+Coding challenge as part of my application for a position as Senior PHP Developer (Laravel)

 ## Tools Used